 As you can imagine it is not a perfect building now, how it really stood in 3600 BC, but it is astounding that parts of it still are.

 The Temples were built using limestone bricks and there were spiral patterns on some of the limestone slabs that have been carved using tools made from bones.
 There was part of a statue that remains of a skirted human with fat legs and feet.

-It is believed the temple had a roof and the rooms to of had stone pedestals, pottery, figurines, colourful textiles and maybe wood objects that’s did not stand time.
+It is believed the temple had a roof and the rooms had stone pedestals, pottery, figurines, colourful textiles and maybe wood objects that did not stand time.
 The temple did have a cemetery.

 Mdina was once the capital of Malta (Valletta became the capital city in 1571) and is a UNESCO World Heritage Site and is one of the main tourist attractions of Malta.
 Mdina is a walled city with narrow streets and a breath-taking cathedral.

-When you enter Mdina it is like stepping back into medieval time, with the large city gate entrance and the narrow streets and the way the buildings are built.
+When you enter Mdina it is like stepping back into medieval times, with the large city gate entrance the narrow streets and the way the buildings are built.

 Mdina dates back to the 8th century and was known as Maleth.
 The in the 11th century, it became known as Mdina.

 I loved walking down the narrow streets and taking photos of all the different types of doors, they were all different styles, shapes and colours.
 You pass churches, houses, restaurants, shops, small squares and the only cars there are for residents.

 On the other side of the walled city, you see a stunning view of the green countryside.